seven-mile/UFCase/readme.md

 I'll publish breaking changes for UFCase in the [GitHub releases](https://github.com/seven-mile/UFCase/releases).
 And the CI will upload nightly build artifacts of the newest commit.
 Goto [GitHub actions](https://github.com/seven-mile/UFCase/actions), click the commit you prefer and download `UFCase_portable.zip` from the row `Artifacts`.

+### Runtime Dependencies

+Core dependencies:

+* Windows 10 1809 or later (a WinAppSDK requirement)
+* Microsoft Visual C++ 2015-2022 Redistributable
+  * `UFCase.Host` requires it.

+Optional dependencies:

+* .Net 6.0 Desktop Runtime
+  * The C# module `UFCase.Host.Manifest` requires it.
+Without the runtime, you may encounter crash when opening the manifest viewer.

 ### Glossary

 All the descriptions below are woven by my own understanding.
 For your information only.